-An Estuary tour is one of the things to do in Tamarindo, Costa Rica be it rain or shine.
+An Estuary tour is one of the things to do in Tamarindo, Costa Rica.
 The estuaries in Guanacaste Province are lined with mangrove trees that can only be explored via boat.
 Their roots become a natural haven for several wildlife species.

-Be on the lookout for flying fish, crocodiles and monkeys which inhabit the waters.
-This is a safe activity to partake provided you stay on your boat and adhere to the safety regulations laid out by your experienced guide.
+Be on the lookout for flying fish, crocodiles, and monkeys which inhabit the waters.
+This is a safe activity to partake in, provided you stay on your boat and adhere to the safety regulations laid out by your experienced guide.

 Make sure to wear insect repellent and sunscreen with high SPF beneath your active clothes.

 Surfing is big in Tamarindo, Guanacaste.
 This coastal district is popular for its good waves, nice weather, and pristine beaches.
 It has surfing spots that can be enjoyed by novices and experts alike.
 This makes it one of the best things to do in Tamarindo, Costa Rica, for just about anyone.